muratk5n/thirdwave/en/README.md

 That thing has nearly the capacity of a Nordstream 2 pipeline which is built to supply *a country*.
 Imagine 10, 20 of such plants..
-How can that not solve the energy problem?
-For far-flung shipment, generate ammonia send to Japan.
-Generate H2 pipe it to Europe.
+How can that not solve our energy problem?
+For far-flung shipments, generate ammonia.
+Or H2, pipe it to whereever.

 ---